 Our lead product candidate, SRK-015, is a highly specific inhibitor of myostatin activation currently being evaluated in a Phase 2 proof-of-concept trial for the treatment of patients with Type 2 and Type 3 Spinal Muscular Atrophy (SMA).
 SRK-015 has received Orphan Drug Designation in both the US and EU.

 Our second product candidate, SRK-181, is a potent and highly selective inhibitor of latent TGFβ1 activation.
-A Phase 1 proof-of-concept trial will be initiated in Q1 2020 in patients with solid tumors.
+A Phase 1 proof-of-concept trial was initiated in April 2020 in patients with solid tumors.
 We believe SRK-181 has the potential to meaningfully increase the number of patients who can benefit from checkpoint inhibitor therapy by overcoming primary resistance to anti-PD-(L)1 antibodies.

 Summary of Position:

 We are seeking a highly motivated computational biologist to join us in developing best-in-class antibody-based therapeutics across multiple disease areas.
 This position affords an opportunity to build and lead a robust data science platform, interfacing with research and clinical development teams and with external vendors.
 Consequently, he/she will significantly impact interdisciplinary programs across Scholar Rock’s R&D pipeline.
 The successful candidate will effectively translate biological questions into data science approaches supporting clinical biomarker identification and validation; drug discovery, preclinical efficacy, and mechanism of action studies; and new target validation efforts.